likeprix/prixjs/README.md

 ## Start a new project

-To start a project you can use 2 methods:<br />
+To start a PrixJS project you can use 2 methods:<br />